Use your skills as an architect to influence state policy.

 Legislative Session Efforts and Bill Tracker

 Every legislative session, AIA Colorado shares regular updates on bills we’re monitoring or have taken a position on.
-You can view our 2018 bill tracking list here via Colorado Capitol Watch.
-You can also take a look at our annual legislative session summary.
+Take a look at our annual legislative session summary.
 The Legislative Subcommittee uses a four-tier system to rank a bill’s importance to the architecture profession:

 Tier 1: High-Priority